bb12346/OpenSLR/README.md

 --skip_gallery means whether to use frame skipping --length_of_each_gallery defines the length of each gallery sample after using skip_gallery --topk means whether to use topk clustering.
 The first value must be zero.
 The following values means the number of clustering samples for each clustering.
+--topk_save_path is the save path of the topk matrix --predictions_save_path is the save path of our model's prediction
 ```